3 ways daily journaling can help improve your financial life

 Keeping a journal can help you track and then take control of what’s happening with your money.

 Sometimes we don’t realise the $4-dollar coffees every morning or the occasional takeouts can add up to more than $1,000 over the course of a year.
-Journaling your expenses can make you more aware of your spending habits, helping you identify areas of improvement and help you reach your savings goals.
+Journaling your expenses can make you more aware of your spending habits, helping you identify areas of improvement and reach your savings goals.

 Here are 3 ways financial journaling can help you become a more mindful spender.